 The whole record is a great success and testament to her talent.
 Let’s just hope it’s not another five years before another album from the redhead.

-Trouble in Paradise was released on 18th July 2014, for further information or to order the album visit here.
+Trouble in Paradise was released on 18th July 2014.
+For further information or to order the album visit La Roux’s website here.